-PCOS Dietitian, Evidence-Based, Weight-Inclusive Nutrition for Polycystic Ovary Syndrome
+PMOS/PCOS Dietitian, Evidence-Based, Weight-Inclusive Nutrition for Polyendocrine Metabolic Ovarian Syndrome (formerly known as PCOS)

-Polycystic Ovary Syndrome (PCOS) is one of the most common hormonal conditions affecting people with ovaries, and one of the most frequently mismanaged.
-If you have been told to simply “lose weight” to manage your PCOS, you are not alone.
+Polyendocrine Metabolic Ovarian Syndrome (formerly known as PCOS) is one of the most common hormonal conditions affecting people with ovaries, and one of the most frequently mismanaged.
+If you have been told to simply “lose weight” to manage your PMOS, you are not alone.
 And if that advice has left you feeling frustrated, shamed, and no better off, we understand.
-Our PCOS dietitians offer something different: a compassionate, evidence-based, and weight-inclusive approach to nutrition that addresses the real hormonal and metabolic complexity of this condition.
+Our PMOS/PCOS dietitians offer something different: a compassionate, evidence-based, and weight-inclusive approach to nutrition that addresses the real hormonal and metabolic complexity of this condition.

 MPH, RD, LDN, CDCES